Quantifying the particle aspect of quantum systems: Introduction

 On the other hand, the photoelectric effect is an example of a phenomenon where a quantum system exhibits particle-like characteristics.
 Contrary to the double-slit experiment, the photoelectric effect would not be explainable if we consider the quantum system as a classical wave.
 It is intriguing that there are quantum systems -- photons -- that exhibit both wave phenomenon via interference in double-slit experiment and particle aspect in the photoelectric effect.

+This duality of photons was known from the beginnings of quantum mechanics, and indeed was one of the main reasons for the latter's formulation.
+There has been tremendous achievements in this arena both on experimental and theoretical fronts.
+Let us, in particular, mention about the recent experiment that claim to have ``coaxed'' an object of 10 kilograms to exhibit signature quantum properties~\cite{barafer-rasta}.
+Meanwhile, at least twelve photons have been simultaneously used to prepare an entangled quantum state~\cite{dedar-charan-kabi-gaan-gaan-prante}.
+There are, on the other hand, important theoretical developments that try to understand the meaning of macroscopicity within the quantum domain and try to find the boundary of the latter, if existing (see e.g.~\cite{pranter-kabi-kabe-asben-britye}).

-The wave nature of a quantum system was observed since the beginnings of quantum mechanics, and the quantum formalism was found to be able to incorporate it within its folds.
+The wave nature of a quantum system was observed long back, and the quantum formalism was found to be able to incorporate it within its folds.
 However, a more careful conceptual foundation and quantification of the wave nature, that is independent of any particular experiment, was presented only a few years back, where ``quantum coherence'' was quantified using a resource-theoretic framework \cite{eibar-bachhadhan-chat-bagale, nijer-Dhak}.

+It should be stressed that while coherence can be viewed as a fundamental signature of nonclassicality in physical systems, the signature becomes substantial only if the \emph{same} system can also exhibit particle-like phenomena, as otherwise, the coherence phenomena can be explained by using a classical wave description of the system.

-On the other hand, the particle nature of a quantum system, while having been observed and incorporated into the quantum formalism since its beginnings, to the best of our knowledge, it has not yet been conceptually formalized independent of the detailed aspects of the photoelectric effect.
-We hope to provide a way to bridge this gap to a certain extent, and indicate directions towards a resource theory of ``particleness'' of a quantum system.
+The particle nature of a quantum system, while again having been observed and incorporated into the quantum formalism since its beginnings, to the best of our knowledge, has not yet been conceptually formalized independent of the detailed aspects of the photoelectric effect.
+We hope to provide a way to bridge this gap, and provide elements of a resource theory of ``particleness'' of a quantum system.
+The motivation for the resource theory is taken from the photoelectric effect.
+As will become apparent, states having a non-zero value of ``particleness" defined by us, act as a resource in the tasks where the photoelectric effect finds applications, e.g. the photoelectric diode, photomultiplier tube, photovoltaic cells, etc. These devices are used in a broad spectrum of electronic devices, solar cells, and in telecommunications.